poiiiicen/Hardware-Series-Class/README.md

 # Computer-Organization
-Some experiment projects in Computer-Organization Class.
+Some experiment projects in Computer Architecture Class.